The Lost Spells

-Dazzlingly beautiful and wonderfully inventive, discover the magical new book from the creators of bestselling, critically acclaimed literary phenomenon, The Lost Words . . .
+A timeless, stunning gift to be pored over and cherished for years – dazzlingly beautiful and richly inventive, discover the magical new book from the creators of The Lost Words

 ‘Luminously beautiful.
 An amulet in dark times, to be carried like a talisman out into the world, where it is very much needed’ Dara McAnulty

 ‘A book about spells that succeeds in being spell-binding in its own right . . .
 It already feels like a true classic.
 Buy one copy for yourself and any others for as many children as you can afford’ Books for Keeps

 Kindred in spirit to The Lost Words but fresh in its form, The Lost Spells is a pocket-sized treasure that introduces a beautiful new set of natural spell-poems and artwork by beloved creative duo Robert Macfarlane and Jackie Morris.